wonderunit/storyboarder/DEVELOPERS.md

 `budo` will "Live Reload" changes as you work, in either the main source or the test harness.

+To test the built version:

+    $ npx electron-builder --dir # build for current platform to dist/
+    $ mocha test/app/index.test.js # run the tests

 ## Building a Release

     $ npm run dist:mac    # Mac only